mariogolbano/mariogolbano.github.io/_projects/TD_project_NLP.md

 ---
 layout: page
-title: Analysis of Research Projects
+title: Analysis of Research Projects with NLP techniques
 description: Developing a robust pipeline for data preprocessing and text vectorization for classification tasks.
 img: assets/img/header_NLP_project.png
 importance: 1
 category: ML/IA
 related_publications: false
+pdf_link: /assets/pdf/NLP_project.pdf  # Place the PDF in the assets/pdf folder
 ---
+## Abstract
 This project focuses on analyzing and classifying research project descriptions through various Natural Language Processing (NLP) techniques.
 The main goal is to process and classify text data to extract meaningful insights from a large dataset of research projects.

-## Project Overview

 Our approach involves several key steps: